Adelaide Kane: Career

 In 2014, Kane appeared in the horror film The Devil's Hand as Ruth.
 She originally auditioned for Alycia Debnam-Carey's role, but producers thought she was not right for the part, so they offered her Ruth, who got more along with her personality.
 Kane starred in Scott Speer's short thriller film Realm in 2015.

-Adelaide Kane at the 2021 German Comic Con Limited Edition.

 In June 2016, Kane joined the cast of Dragons: Race to the Edge as the voice of Mala, Queen of the Defenders of the Wing.

 In July 2017, Kane joined the hit ABC series Once Upon A Time in a recurring role for its reboot season seven.
 Kane was one of five actresses to join the series for its new season in starring and recurring roles, following the exits of six key cast members at the end of season six.
 She played one of the antagonists, Drizella, one of Cinderella's wicked stepsisters.
 Kane's final episode in Once Upon a Time was "Sisterhood".

 In September 2019, Kane was announced as one of the cast members of Into the Darks second Halloween installment, Uncanny Annie, which premiered on Hulu the following month.
 She did some coaching sessions to prepare and soften up for the role.
 Before she was cast for Uncanny Annie, Kane was supposed to appear in Into the Dark's first installment The Body, but the character for whom director Paul Davis wanted her was cut just before the shooting draft was locked.
 In October 2019, Kane joined the cast of CBS's SEAL Team for its third season.

 In March 2020, Kane joined the main cast of the sci-fi action film Cosmic Sin.
 The same month, Kane made a cameo in NBC's This Is Us season four finale as Hailey Damon, Toby Damon and Kate Pearson's adopted daughter.

 In the fall of 2022, Adelaide joined the cast of Grey's Anatomy in season 19 as Dr. Jules Millin.

 In 2023 she appeared in second season of Star Trek: Strange New Worlds in the episode "Tomorrow and Tomorrow and Tomorrow".

 Personal life

 Kane was in a relationship with her Reign co-star Sean Teale from 2014 to 2016.
 She began dating fashion executive Joey Pauline in 2017 but ended after just a year in 2018.
 In July 2019, Kane started a relationship with her Into the Dark co-star Jacques Colimon.
 The couple split sometime in 2020.
 In February 2021, Kane revealed she is bisexual.
 In April 2021, Kane started dating Dutch model Marthe Woertman.
 They reportedly split a year later as Kane brought her new girlfriend to the 95th Academy Awards afterparty.

-Kane suffers from generalized anxiety disorder, and has spoken up multiple times about the importance to break the stigma surrounding mental illness.
-Kane also revealed that she has been diagnosed with attention deficit hyperactivity disorder.
+Kane has generalised anxiety disorder, and has spoken up multiple times about the importance to break the stigma surrounding mental illness.
+Kane also revealed that she has been diagnosed with attention deficit hyperactivity disorder (ADHD).